Savefor later Page saved! You can go back to this later in your Diabetes and Me Close

 Time off work for illness and check-ups

 Everybody needs time off work when they’re unwell or have a medical appointment – whether they have diabetes or not.
-Diabetes doesn’t mean you’re more likely to catch an illness and this includes being no more likely to catch coronavirus than anyone else.
-But if you live with diabetes you may be more unwell with any illness you catch.
+Diabetes doesn’t mean you’re more likely to catch an illness but it means you may be more unwell with any illness you catch.
 If you are living with diabetes, you are more likely to have other health conditions, often related to your diabetes that require you to have more time off work.

 You’ll need regular check-ups as part of your annual diabetes review.
 Make sure your line manager understands why these checks are necessary – don’t apologise for them.